thin-edge/thin-edge.io/docs/src/references/agent/device-profile.md

 ### On failure

-On failure, the `device_profile` operation is aborted at the module that caused the failure.
+On failure, the `device_profile` operation is aborted at the operation that caused the failure.
-The remaining modules in the profile are not installed and no attempt is made to rollback the already installed modules either.
+The remaining operations in the profile are executed and no attempt is made to rollback the already completed operations either.
-If the sub-operations support rollbacks at the sub-operation level, it is performed for the failed module.
+If the sub-operations support rollbacks at the sub-operation level, it is performed for the failed operation.

 For example, if a profile includes a firmware, 2 software and 1 configuration updates in that sequence, if the failure happens during the second software update, no rollback is performed at the overall `device_profile` operation level, or even for that failed software update, unless the `software_update` workflow for that software type supports rollbacks.
 In that case the firmware and 1st software would remain installed, with the failed software update and last config update skipped.
+But, if the failure happens during the `firmware_update` itself, a rollback is most likely performed by that workflow, as most `firmware_update` workflows support a robust rollback mechanism.

 The `device_profile` operation itself is marked failed as follows: